The Year Without Summer

 "The sun gave forth its light without brightness, like the moon, during this whole year, and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear."

 In the streets below, citizens hurried about with worried expressions, many wearing cloaks despite the summer season.
-The temperatures had remained unusually cold, and crops throughout the empire were failing.
+Temperatures had remained unusually cold, and crops throughout the empire were failing.
 Whispers of divine punishment spread through the markets and churches.
 Even Emperor Justinian, who had been pursuing his dream of reconquering the Western Empire, seemed disturbed by the otherworldly phenomenon.

 What no one yet knew was that this was only the beginning.
-The year 536 would mark the onset of the coldest decade in the last two thousand years – a climate catastrophe that would push an already fragile empire closer to the brink.
+The year 536 would mark the onset of the coldest decade in the last two thousand years, a climate catastrophe that would push an already fragile empire closer to the brink.

 Historical Context: An Empire Already Strained